marfarma/user-role-editor/readme.txt

 == Changelog ==
+= 3.0.1 =
+* 27.02.2011
+* Spanish translation is updated.
+Thanks to [Dario Ferrer](http://www.darioferrer.com).
+Other language translation wait for update too.
+You are welcome :).

 = 3.0 =
 * 06.02.2011
 * Compatibility with WordPress 3.1 Release Candidate 3 and real multi-site feature are provided.